RebeccaMacaulay/simple-lottery-entry/README.md

 If the project includes lottery entry selection logic, make sure the behavior is clearly documented so future contributors can understand how entries are handled.

 ## Testing

+The original README does not list a test command.

+If tests are present, run them using the test tool associated with the project.

+If tests are not present, consider adding tests for:

+- Creating an entry.